Etrio eyes electric 4-wheeler LCV category; to launch more products in 3-wheeler segment | Business

 EV maker Etrio on Wednesday said it is looking to enter the electric four-wheeler light commercial vehicle (LCV) category, and plans to launch new products in the three-wheeler category.

-The company also announced its foray in the B2B segment with pan-India dealership network to increase adoption of three-wheelers besides opening dealerships in six states, Etrio said in a release.
+The company also announced its foray in the B2C segment with pan-India dealership network to increase adoption of three-wheelers besides opening dealerships in six states, Etrio said in a release.

 Currently, the company has dealers in Delhi, UP, Haryana, Karnataka, Madhya Pradesh and Odisha.